 Even if your partner doesn’t kick you to death during a nightmare about sharks, they will tell you about their dreams when they wake.
 Which is fine if you enjoy tedious, logic-free tales about painting a bicycle with Bob Mortimer.

-In the heatwave your own sweat is bad enough, without waking up next to a slimy humanoid creature with matted hair like something out of a Japanese horror movie.
+In hot weather your own sweat is bad enough, without waking up next to a slimy humanoid creature with matted hair like something out of a Japanese horror movie.